Linuxfabrik/monitoring-plugins/check-plugins/openstack-nova-list/README.md

 ### `Failed to authenticate.`

 Keystone rejected the credentials.
 Verify `OS_USERNAME`, `OS_PASSWORD` and the project in the rc file by sourcing it and running `openstack server list` by hand.
+A password that was changed recently takes until the cached token expires to surface here, because the check reuses the token of the previous run; `--cache-expire=0` skips the cache for a single run.

 An rc file that sets `OS_PROJECT_DOMAIN_NAME` or `OS_USER_DOMAIN_NAME` for a domain other than the default is worth a second look: a domain is addressed either by its id or by its name, and if the rc file sets both, the id wins and the name is dropped.